benslack19/benslack19.github.io/_posts/2018-03-24-ML-logistic-regression-in-python-on-neuronal-classification/2018-03-24-ML-logistic-regression-in-python-on-neuronal-classification.md

 ## Compute Cost and Gradient

 These were the directions in the MATLAB code of the ML course assignment:
-"In this part of the exercise, you will implement the cost and gradient for logistic regression.
-You need to complete the code in costFunction.m."
+*"In this part of the exercise, you will implement the cost and gradient for logistic regression.
+You need to complete the code in costFunction.m."*

-I'll make each function a separate Jupyter cell.

 ```python